(You may use or post any information on this site as long as it references groovywares.com

 interests, Bijan’s lifelong ambition has been to create a unique art institute,

-dedicated to seeking out and training students with great
+out and training students with great

 talent.
 In this way, he could pass along his enormous bank of